 Don’t underestimate the power of active listening in your arsenal of negotiation skills.
-We’re not talking about the kind of listening where you just sit there maintaining eye contact and nodding.
+We’re not talking about listening where you sit there, maintaining eye contact and nodding.
 There’s more to active listening than just when used as a negotiating skill.

 Active listening means you’re paraphrasing the other negotiator’s points, asking questions so they elaborate on their arguments, and acknowledging their feelings and experiences.
 This is one of the most significant negotiation tactics and can help you fully understand their argument.

 Active listening is especially useful when your negotiating partner is being irrational.
 Paraphrasing their point back to them and asking questions can help them realize the flaws or impracticalities of what they are asking for.
 Alternatively, acknowledging their emotions can help you appeal to them more personally.

 3. Be the Reluctant Negotiator

 Generally speaking, there are two types of people in a negotiation – the excited and eager party and the reluctant one.
 More often than not, the reluctant one in the negotiation has more control over the negotiation’s pace and direction, so ideally, you are the reluctant negotiator.